-Press the button to turn the fog lamps on while the headlamps or parking lamps are on.
-Press the button again to turn them off.
-An indicator light will glow in the button when the fog lamps are on.
+turn the fog lamps on or off.
+An indicator light turns on when the fog lamps are on.

-Remember, fog lamps alone will not give off as much light as your headlamps.
-Never use your fog lamps in the dark without turning on the headlamps.
+Never use the fog lamps in the dark without turning on the headlamps.

-The fog lamps will go off whenever your high-beam headlamps come on.
-When the high beams go off, the fog lamps will come on again.
+When the high-beam headlamps are turned on, the fog lamps turn off automatically.
+When the high-beam headlamps are turned off, the fog lamps come on again.